Limnoria/Limnoria-doc/use/supybot-botchk.rst

 systemd service
 ===============

+Using a systemd service is the recommended method to run Limnoira.
 You need root access as no one has got this to work as user service yet.
-You must also use systemd as your init.
+You must also use systemd as your init system (this is usually the case on Linux).
+If you don't, skip to the "supybot-botchk" section below.

 Create a new file ``/etc/systemd/system/<BOTNAME>.service`` with the following content replacing things were suitable::